Alcohol and Nac: Can You Take Them Together?

 What happens when you take alcohol with NAC?

 N-acetylcysteine (NAC) is the acetylated form of the amino acid cysteine.
-Its primary role in the body is as a precursor to glutathione, the most abundant intracellular antioxidant and the molecule the liver uses to neutralize toxic intermediates of drug and alcohol metabolism.
-NAC is FDA-approved for acetaminophen overdose, where it prevents catastrophic liver failure by replenishing glutathione consumed in detoxifying the toxic acetaminophen metabolite NAPQI.
-The mechanism that makes NAC life-saving in acetaminophen poisoning is the same mechanism that has prompted interest in its use for alcohol-induced liver stress.
+Its main role in the body is as a building block for glutathione, the most abundant intracellular antioxidant and the molecule the liver leans on to neutralize toxic by-products of drug and alcohol metabolism.
+That same glutathione-replenishing action is why NAC is a hospital treatment for acetaminophen overdose, and it is the reason people have wondered whether NAC might also blunt the oxidative stress of drinking.
+The honest answer from human research is: probably not much.

 Why is this important?

-NAC has not been shown in well-designed human trials to prevent alcoholic liver disease or to reverse established alcoholic hepatitis.
-The animal data are encouraging but have not translated to definitive human benefit.
+Critically, NAC has not been shown in well-designed human trials to prevent alcoholic liver disease or to reverse established alcoholic hepatitis.
+The encouraging animal data have not carried over.
+There is even a paradoxical rodent finding that NAC combined with very high alcohol exposure can occasionally worsen liver damage, since NAC can behave as a pro-oxidant in certain conditions, though the relevance to people is unclear.

 What should you do?